allumi9/scoundrel-card-game/readme.md

 **Clean up**: `make clean` (this is for cleaning up .o objects)\

 ### Dev status
-You can play through a single room :)
+You can win, it's just that it'll crash as soon as you do, so you can take that as a prize :D